-5. TOXICITY REDUCTION EVALUATIONS (TREs)
+- 5. TOXICITY REDUCTION EVALUATIONS (TREs).
 TREs for lethal and sub-lethal effects are performed in a very similar manner.
-EPA Region 6 is currently addressing TREs as follows: a sub-lethal TRE (TRE ${\rm SL}$) is triggered based on three sub-lethal test failures while a lethal effects TRE (TRE ${\rm L}$) is triggered based on only two test failures for lethality.
-In addition, EPA Region 6 will consider the magnitude of toxicity and use flexibility when considering a TRE ${\rm SL}$ where there are no effects at effluent dilutions of less than 76% effluent.

-a.
-Within ninety (90) days of confirming persistent toxicity, the permittee shall submit a Toxicity Reduction Evaluation (TRE) Action Plan and Schedule for conducting a TRE.
+EPA Region 6 is currently addressing TREs as follows: a sub-lethal TRE (TRESL) is triggered based on three sub-lethal test failures while a lethal effects TRE (TREL) is triggered based on only two test failures for lethality. - a.
+Within ninety (90) days of confirming persistent toxicity, the permittee shall submit a Toxicity Reduction Evaluation (TRE) Action Plan and Schedule for conducting a TRE to the EPA WET Coordinator at 6WQ-PO.
 The TRE Action Plan shall specify the approach and methodology to be used in performing the TRE.
 A Toxicity Reduction Evaluation is an investigation intended to determine those actions necessary to achieve compliance with water quality-based effluent limits by reducing an effluent's toxicity to an acceptable level.
 A TRE is defined as a step-wise process which combines toxicity testing and analyses of the physical and chemical characteristics of a toxic effluent to identify the constituents causing effluent toxicity and/or treatment methods which will reduce the effluent toxicity.
-The goal of the TRE is to maximally reduce the toxic effects of effluent at the critical dilution and includes the following:
+The goal of the TRE is to maximally reduce the toxic effects of effluent at the critical dilution and includes the following: - Specific Activities.

-i.
-Specific Activities.
 The plan shall detail the specific approach the permittee intends to utilize in conducting the TRE.
 The approach may include toxicity characterizations, identifications and confirmation activities, source evaluation, treatability studies, or alternative approaches.
 When the permittee conducts Toxicity Characterization Procedures the permittee shall perform multiple characterizations and follow the procedures specified in the documents 'Methods for Aquatic Toxicity Identification Evaluations: Phase I Toxicity Characterization Procedures' (EPA-600/6-91/003) and 'Toxicity Identification Evaluation: Characterization of Chronically Toxic Effluents, Phase I' (EPA-600/6-91/005F), or alternate procedures.
-When the permittee conducts Toxicity Identification Evaluations and Confirmations, the permittee shall perform multiple identifications and follow the methods specified in the documents 'Methods for Aquatic Toxicity Identification Evaluations, Phase II Toxicity Identification Procedures for Samples Exhibiting Acute and Chronic Toxicity' (EPA/600/R-92/080) and 'Methods for Aquatic Toxicity Identification Evaluations, Phase III Toxicity Confirmation Procedures for Samples Exhibiting Acute and Chronic Toxicity' (EPA/600/R-92/081), as appropriate.
+When the permittee conducts Toxicity Identification Evaluations and Confirmations, the permittee shall perform multiple identifications and follow the methods specified in the documents 'Methods for Aquatic Toxicity Identification Evaluations, Phase II Toxicity Identification Procedures for Samples Exhibiting Acute and Chronic Toxicity'\ (EPA/600/R-92/080) and 'Methods for Aquatic Toxicity Identification Evaluations, Phase III Toxicity Confirmation Procedures for Samples Exhibiting Acute and Chronic Toxicity' (EPA/600/R-92/081), as appropriate.